Mariamelawadly/Analyzing-ECG-Signals/README.md

-# Analyzing-ECG-Signals-using-Autocorrelation-and-Identifying-Atrial-Fibrillation
+# Analyzing-ECG-Signals
+This project consists of two parts as follows:
+Part1:Finding Heart Rate using Autocorrelation Part2:Detecting Atrial Fibrillation
-This project is created as a university project under the supervision of Dr Seif ElDawlaty
+This project is created as a university project under the supervision of Dr Seif ElDawlatly